 I assume you have some idea of how much money you can afford to spend on your new hybrid bike.
 But let’s talk about your budget in more detail.

 Generally speaking, Cruiser / Comfort bikes are one of the least expensive.
-They offer a limited gear ratio, low-end components, and they are not designed for long trips.
+They offer a limited gear ratio and low-end components, and they are not designed for long trips.

 Good hybrid bikes for medium to long-distance trips start above the $500 mark.
 But you can be sure you will have much more fun with it than with a cheap, low-quality bike.